ribailey/gghybrid/README.md

 To cite package ‘gghybrid’ in publications use:

-  Richard Ian Bailey (2018). gghybrid: Evolutionary Analysis of Hybrids and Hybrid Zones.
-R package version 0.0.0.9000.
+  Richard Ian Bailey.
+(2020, February 20). gghybrid: R package for evolutionary analysis of hybrids and hybrid zones.
+(Version v1.0.0).
+Zenodo. http://doi.org/10.5281/zenodo.3676499

 Example code is in the file 'Example_code_RIBailey_17April2018.R ', and the data set used by this code is 'RB_Italy_ggcline_precol_headers_haploidND2.csv ', which was downloaded and prepared from here: https://www.datadryad.org/resource/doi:10.5061/dryad.v6f4d